yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

-There are thousands of books about object-oriented programming and hundreds of object-oriented languages, and I believe most (read "all") of them give us an incorrect definition of an "object".
+There are thousands of books about object-oriented programming and hundreds of object-oriented languages, and I believe most (read "all") of them give us an incorrect definition of an "object."
 That's why the entire OOP world is so full of misconceptions and mistakes.
 Their definition of an object is limited by the hardware architecture they are working with and that's why is very primitive and mechanical.